upliftlabs/uplift-sample-api-app/nodejs/README.md

 ## Prerequisites
 ### Installing Node.js

-To run this sample app, you’ll need Node.js installed on your system.
+To run this sample app, you'll need Node.js installed on your system.

 1. **Minimum Node.js Version**: The application requires Node.js **16 or higher**.
 2. **Where to Download Node.js**: